Economics of cognitive and labour automation

 6 Empirical frontier models — cash-money costs

-7 What should I spend my time on
+7 What should I spend my time on?

-Economics of production at a microscopic, individual scale.
+The economics of production at a microscopic, individual scale.
 What should I do now?

 GPT and the Economics of Cognitively Costly Writing Tasks